stackbit-projects/yourmamaisgood-e139d/content/pages/general-enquiries.md

     padding_bottom: large
     background_color: none
     submit_label: SUBMIT
+    title: 'More then never, our team is here for you.'
   - subtitle: >-
       Legal information : The information collected through this form will be stored in a digital file for which Aurel is responsible in order to